Where Year-Round Outdoor Recreation Is at a Premium ...

 The earliest burial marker on record for Bob Hill Cemetery is Mrs. Robert Hill, August 1859 - February 1, 1919.

-With one rare exception in 2016, burials have not taken place at Bob Hill since 1991.
+With rare exceptions, burials have not taken place at Bob Hill since 1991.

 This graveyard in maintained by DeTour Village.